 I now live in mid-Michigan, in a town bordered by meadows, fields, hilly forests, and small lakes.
 For me, being in nature is restorative and energizing – and inspiring.
 I run, swim, travel, kayak, do yoga, and sometimes even scuba dive.
 I keep my sketchbook and camera on hand in the kayak to document plants and exposed roots where the earth meets the water.
 I am fascinated with the natural world, and that informs my work as an artist.

-When I’m not outdoors, working, or teaching, I’m plotting and planning for Rhizome Studio.
-I write fiction in every snatched and borrowed moment in between.
+When I’m not outdoors, working, or teaching, I’m plotting and planning for Rhizome Studio (and writing fiction in snatched and borrowed moments).